 The solid black Maine Coon is very rare.
 This is not just a Maine coon thing; other cat colors tend to be more popular than black cats in general

-You are much more likely to find a smoke-colored Maine Coon rather than a solid black one because finding two pure black Maine Coons is not an easy task.
+You are much more likely to find a smoke-colored Maine Coon than a solid black one because finding two pure black Maine Coons is difficult.

-Maine Coons come in a variety of colors.
-Sure, they have similar builds and fur patterns but come in a variety of different colors.
+Maine Coon colors are plentiful.
+They have similar builds and fur patterns but come in various colors.

 Maine Coons can come in solid black, white, red, cream, and blue smoke.
-Red Maine Coons are a ginger-orange rather than actually being red.
-Blue smoke resembles gray or silver instead of the true color blue.
+Red Maine Coons are ginger-orange rather than red.
+Blue smoke resembles gray or silver instead of the actual color blue.

 The classic tabby has a butterfly pattern that spans across the shoulders and has wide stripes.

-The mackerel tabby instead resembles a tiger with narrow stripes which fan out from the spine in a fishbone pattern.
+The mackerel tabby resembles a tiger with narrow stripes that fan out from the spine in a fishbone pattern.

 A bi-color cat has white on its chest and tummy, making them sleek and sophisticated.
-They often have white on all four paws, as well, giving them a tuxedo look.
+They often have white on all four paws, giving them a tuxedo look.

-How to Tell the Difference Between a Black Maine Coon & a Smoke Black Maine Coon
+How to Tell the Difference Between a Black Maine Coon & a Black Smoke Main Coon

 The Black Smoke Maine Coon is a cat with black or brown fur.
-Smoke-black or also called Black smoke, cats will have at least one parent who carries the smoke gene, and when they are stationary, their coats appear to be pure black.
-However, once they move around, you can see that it’s more of a silvery color because of the white undercoat in between the darker outer layer and their lighter inner coat.
+Smoke-black, or called Black smoke, cats will have at least one parent who carries the smoke gene, and when they are stationary, their coats appear pure black.
+However, once they move around, you can see that the Main Coon black smoke is more silvery because of the white undercoat between the darker outer layer and their lighter inner coat.

 Other Types of Black Maine Coon Colorings

-For more information on the Maine Coon cat breed, check out the Cat Fanciers’ Association.
+Check out the Cat Fanciers’ Association for more information on the Maine Coon cat breed.
 There are other types of Maine Coons as well, including:

-- black and white (also referred to as tuxedo cats)
+- black and white Maine Coon cats (also referred to as tuxedo cats)

-- black silver Maine Coon cats (which is a rare breed)
+- black silver tabby Maine Coon cats (which is a rare breed)

 - black-tabby (which has brown colorings)